About Dr. Mally

 Dr. Mally sold his massage school in 2011 so he could have more time to see massage clients and to develop, practice, and refine massage techniques.
 He operates a teaching practice where he works with massage therapists and their problem clients, sharing assessment techniques and strategies to help the clients.
 Selling the school also allowed Dr. Mally to travel more to teach his workshops internationally, do more DVD production, and to develop an online massage library at www.massagelibrary.com.

 Dr. Mally was inducted into the Massage Therapy Hall of Fame in 2018.

-Hands on Anatomy – Upper Body – Anamosa, IA
+Hands on Anatomy – Lower Body – Anamosa, IA

 Have fun making muscles out of clay!

 Join us for a fun experiential anatomy class designed for massage therapists.
 We will learn all the major muscles of the upper body by making muscles out of clay and placing them in layers on a skeleton model.

 As we learn the muscles we will be palpating them on each other and learning different massage techniques that can be done for that muscle, including stretching, counterstrain, and soft tissue release techniques.